-Remember how we discussed optimizing your website above?
+Remember how we discussed optimizing your website above for local search?
 The same HVAC marketing strategies apply to mastering local SEO, or identifying the right local audience for your company.
 It’s how you get in front of those local customers searching online for “HVAC near me.”

 Do you know how many people own homes in your service area?
-Do you know your customers’ age, gender, average household income, and credit score?
+Do you know your customers’ demographics such as age, gender, average household income, and credit score?
 Do you know what specific HVAC keywords they search for most often in your locale?

 The more your company appears in front of the right audience with the right message, the more awareness and trust you build in your brand.